 Then along came the Renaissance and the “rebirth of the nude”.

-In particular, Michelangelo’s representations of the (largely male) human body in dynamic and “ideal” form had a huge influence on his peers.
-That influence then ebbed and flowed through the decades and centuries as artistic depictions of the human body evolved.
+In particular, Michelangelo’s representations of the (largely male) human body in dynamic and “ideal” form (but tempered by observations of nature) had a huge influence on his peers.

 This evolution, Michelangelo’s place at its genesis, and the diversity of approaches to portraying nudes form the core of the Michelangelo and Beyond exhibition at the Albertina.